The danger of the SUNFLOWER attempt [hidden disability]

 But if I, as right below elbow amputee, was to wear a SUNFLOWER logo:

-- You would know that there was any type of really slippery slope there without further indication
+• You may read that as a reason to assume that there was any type of really slippery slope there, but without further indication;

-- In the best case this would signify a multitude of disabilities (more you could ever cope with)
+• In the best case this would signify a multitude of divergences or differences to what you may “expect” (more you could ever cope with);

-- In any case this would not mean that I just like sunflowers, which then would mean that I may wear other hidden signals as well (which is not anything to advertise anyway)
+• In any case this would not just mean that I just like sunflowers, which then would mean that I may wear other hidden signals as well (which is not anything to advertise anyway because then nothing would be hidden!?)